Bedrock-OSS/regolith/docs/_pages/docs/creating_filters/custom-filters.md

 ## Filter Environment Variables

-Every filter process ran by regolith has an additional environment variable, called `FILTER_DIR`.
-This environment variable contains an absolute path to the cache directory, where currently ran filter is.
-You may use this to build out additional behavior, if desired.
+Every filter process ran by regolith has following additional environment variables:
+ - `FILTER_DIR` - This environment variable contains an absolute path to the cache directory, where currently ran filter is.
+ - `ROOT_DIR` - This environemnt variable contains an absolute path to the project root directory, where config.json file is.